jez/startup-time/README.md

 ## Description

-This benchmark game executes ["Hello, world!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) programs written in various languages.
+This benchmark game tests how long it takes to execute ["Hello, world!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) programs written in various languages.
 It records the fastest time for each program and prints a sorted table of the times after each run.
 With the exception of the [prerequisites](#prerequisites) listed below, it does not require any of the tested languages to be installed: if a compiler/interpreter is not available, the test is skipped.

 ## Example Output